hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 The `stateful_rule` block supports the following arguments:

 * `action` - (Required) Action to take with packets in a traffic flow when the flow matches the stateful rule criteria.
-For all actions, AWS Vanta performs the specified action and discontinues stateful inspection of the traffic flow.
+For all actions, AWS Network Firewall performs the specified action and discontinues stateful inspection of the traffic flow.
 Valid values: `ALERT`, `DROP` or `PASS`.

 * `header` - (Required) A configuration block containing the stateful 5-tuple inspection criteria for the rule, used to inspect traffic flows.
 See [Header](#header) below for details.